Learn Smarter

 Think it — Map and structure the idea so it’s crystal clear and practical.

-Tell it — Turn it into a 30–60s relatable story.
+Tell it — Turn it into a 30–60s relatable story you can repeat anytime.

-Try it — Apply immediately in one tiny real scenario.
+Try it — Apply immediately in one tiny real scenario (within 24 hours).

 Tweak it — Reflect and schedule spaced reviews (+1 day, +7 days, +30 days).